-RISK RESPONSE Global financial market volatility Impacts arising from market and regulatory reactions to geopolitical events.
-These could include increased volatility of commodities, inflation (and other related indices), and currencies, closely linked to the various policies of different countries, as well as global events.
+RINCIPAL RISKS AND UNCERTAINTIES continued RESPONSE Price controls Failure to deliver the Company's transmission outputs agreed with Ofgem in the price control under the RIIO framework.
+Mitigating actions include formulating detailed investment, resource, outage, contingency plans supported by an extensive procurement strategy and having a funding strategy in place to support delivery.
+Good communication and coordination of activities across the business is integral to success, complemented by a comprehensive monitoring regime that provides early warning of potential issues.
+Global financial market volatility Impacts arising from market and regulatory reactions.
+Positive or negative changes in the UK economy, such as increased volatility of commodities, inflation and currencies.
 Positive and transparent engagement with all appropriate stakeholders to ensure that long-term regulatory stability and political consensus is maintained, and public backing is secured for the necessary investment in the UK energy system.
 Providing stakeholders with evidence of the risks of ad hoc intervention in markets.
 In addition to monitoring ongoing developments, the Company adheres to a ScottishPower treasury risk management policy to mitigate financial risks.
-Climate change The risk that the Company's strategy, investment or operations have a significant impact on the environment and on national and international targets to tackle climate change, or that climate change has a significant impact on the Company's assets.
-The Company is committed to reducing its environmental footprint and responding to the risks and opportunities of climate change by: • reducing emissions to air, land and water and preventing environmental harm; • identifying and managing climate risks and opportunities, implementing adaptation measures where required; • minimising energy consumption and use of natural and human-made resources; • sourcing material resources responsibly, cutting waste and encouraging reuse and recycling; and • protecting natural habitats and restoring biodiversity.
+Climate change The risk that the Company's investments or operations have a significant impact on the environment and on national and international targets to tackle climate change, or that climate change has a significant impact on the Company's assets.
+The Company is committed to reducing its environmental footprint and responding to the risks and opportunities of climate change by: reducing emissions to air, land and water and preventing environmental harm; identifying and managing climate risks and opportunities, implementing adaptation measures where required; minimising energy consumption and use of natural and human-made resources; sourcing material resources responsibly, cutting waste and encouraging reuse and recycling; and protecting natural habitats and restoring biodiversity.
 Health and safety A major health and safety incident in the course of operations could impact staff, contractors, communities or the environment.
 The Company has certified management systems in place to deliver activities as safely as possible.
-A ScottishPower Health and Safety function exists and provides specialist services and support for the Company in relation to health and safety.
-A comprehensive framework of health and safety policy and procedures, alongside audit programmes is established, which aims to ensure not only continuing legal compliance but also to drive towards best practice in all levels of health and safety operations.
+A ScottishPower Health and Safety function exists and provides specialist services and support for the Company in relation to health and safety A comprehensive framework of health and safety policy and procedures, alongside audit programmes is established which aims to ensure not only continuing legal compliance but also to drive towards best practice in all levels of health and safety operations.
 Recruitment and retention of staff Increased and appropriate resources with the correct capabilities are required to grow the Company.
-The increased retiral rate and challenging RIIO-ED2 programme requires substantial recruitment in the coming years.
-Extensive focus on retention and strategic workforce planning in order to build key capabilities and future skills with targeted learning and development opportunities.
-Build a multi-channel approach to recruitment with leveraging of Iberdrola Global Talent Strategy, focus on armed forces transition and identify available resources from industries experiencing downturn.
+The increased retiral rate and challenging RIIO-T2 and RIIO-T3 programmes require substantial recruitment in Extensive focus on retention and strategic workforce planning in order to build key capabilities and future skill with targeted learning and development opportunities.
+Build a multi-channel approach to recruitment with leveraging of Iberdrola Global Talent Strategy, focus on the coming years. armed forces transition and identify available resources from industries experiencing downturn.
 Increased size and skill set of the ScottishPower recruitment team.